School Centred Initial Teacher Training (SCITT)

 You will gain Qualified Teacher Status at the end of your SCITT.
 Some will also award you a PGCE.

 UK and EU resident students are eligible for a training bursary.
 The bursary amount is determined on your degree classification.
 If you have a first class or 2.1 degree you will receive £20,000, a 2.2 £15,000 and £9000 if you have a relevant degree and a good A-level in physics (grade B or above).

 These bursaries are tax-free and paid in monthly instalments during your course.
 For full details refer to the National College for Teaching and Leadership's bursary information.

 Please note though that, in addition to this, you will be charged tuition fees by your SCITT provider.
 The exact cost varies between providers.

-The Graduate Teacher Training Registry (GTTR) is the centralised application portal for all SCITT courses.
+UCAS Teacher Training is the new centralised application portal for all SCITT courses.
 Applications are submitted online.
 You are required to submit a personal statement and details of your academic and work experience.

 Take a look at our making an application pages for further details.